Have you ever written a unit test and it seems to take a long time to make green?

 Try again and spend 20 minutes trying to solve the diamond pattern kata using this recycling method.

-After the 20 minutes there should be a better feeling of progress instead of overwhelmed and blocked.
+After the 20 minutes there should be a better feeling of progress instead of feeling overwhelmed and blocked.

 Has this helped you solve the kata?
 Please write comments below on what you think of this approach below.